robinagandhi/swa/module-1/github-primer.md

 3. See changes in your README.md file
 >![githubupdated](../img/primer/githubupdated.png)

 Now the remote repository is one commit ahead of the local repository.
-To bring the _local_ repository up to speed, we use the following command in a terminal.
+To bring the _local_ repository up to speed, we use the following command in a  CLI: (*Make sure that you first navigate to the folder with your git repo*)

 ```bash
 git pull